Enthronement of the Japanese emperor: Celebratory parade

 The fourth, called Shukuga-Onretsu-no-gi (祝賀御列の儀), is the motorcade procession.
 The emperor and empress, are both driven through Tokyo towards the Akasaka Estate by the state limousine (御料車) to acknowledge the cheers of the citizens on the major streets of the capital who have assembled there.
 As head of state, the emperor also receives the first salutes on that segment by a guard of honour of the Japan Self-Defense Force and the Imperial Guard Headquarters of the National Police Agency (皇宮警察本部).

-In this ceremony, the Imperial Household Agency and constables of the Imperial Guard Headquarters provided guards of honor and security while the Tokyo Metropolitan Police Department's Police band and Japan Ground Self-Defense Force Music Corps played suitable music.
+In this ceremony, the Imperial Household Agency and constables of the Imperial Guard Headquarters provide guards of honor and security while the Tokyo Metropolitan Police Department's Police band and Japan Ground Self-Defense Force Music Corps play suitable music.

 Court and prime ministerial banquets

-The fifth is the official banquet, called Kyouen-no-gi (饗宴の儀), which is the occasion to announce and celebrate the enthronement, and to receive the felicitations of the guests to be held within Tokyo Imperial Palace.
+The fifth is the official banquet, called Kyouen-no-gi (饗宴の儀), which is the occasion to announce and celebrate the enthronement, and to receive the felicitations of the guests invited for the event, which is held currently within Tokyo Imperial Palace.

-A banquet is hosted by the prime minister and their spouse in Tokyo to thank foreign heads of state and dignitaries for attending the enthronement, and to foster a greater understanding of Japan by presenting displays of traditional Japanese culture.
+An additional banquet is hosted by the prime minister and their spouse in Tokyo to thank foreign heads of state and dignitaries for attending the enthronement, and to foster a greater understanding of Japan by presenting displays of traditional Japanese culture.
 This banquet is an event out of the scope of constitutional functions (国事行為).

 History of the enthronement ceremony

 The crown of Emperor Komei.
 He was crowned only for the coronation.

-Emperor Komei's Mianfu.
-It is the emperor's dress.
+Emperor Komei's'sKon'e coronation dress.
+It was used by emperor in pre-Meiji period.

 As far as the records in the Kiki are concerned, the enthronement ceremony was held on the first day of the year.
 It is believed that when Sexagenary calendar cycle system was imported from the Sui dynasty during the reign of Empress Suiko, the accession to the throne on the first day of the year was adopted, following the example of the continental emperors.

 The enthronement ceremony was integrated with the Daijō-sai, a ceremony introduced under the reign of Empress Kōgyoku.
 During this, the new emperor welcomes Amaterasu for the first time, centering on the offering of sacred food and a communal meal ritual.

 Although the details of the ceremony are not clear even in the Chronicles, the Divine Instruments were first given and received, and the ceremony of ascending to the "platform" was held on the same day or later.